-The 2018 Abbey Medieval Festival will showcase the efforts and talents of many dark age re-enactment groups.
+The 2019 Abbey Medieval Festival will showcase the efforts and talents of many dark age and early middle age re-enactment groups.
 Learn a little more about these groups who deliver immersive encampments, educational demonstrations and exciting combat displays.

 Blackpool Vikings display the enterprising Norse settlers of 9th and 10th century Dyflin (Dublin).